galangjs-id/lanzzx-project/README.md

 1. Install and set up AxManager
 2. Enable Wireless Debugging and activate AxManager
 3. Download the latest release
-4. Import the plugin via AxManager
+4. Import the project via AxManager
 5. Apply your preferred configuration

 ---

-🧠 Concept
+🧠 About

-Nebula is built to deliver consistent performance by optimizing system behavior during different workloads, especially gaming and heavy usage.

-Instead of static tweaks, it focuses on adaptive configurations to maintain stability, responsiveness, and efficiency.
+These projects are designed to improve system responsiveness, gaming performance, touch latency, and overall device experience while maintaining compatibility and stability.

+The focus is lightweight optimization, adaptive behavior, and modern UI design instead of unsafe or aggressive tweaks.

 ---

 📦 Releases

-All features, updates, and changes are documented in the Releases section.
+All updates, features, and changelogs are available in the Releases section.

-👉 Download the latest version from the Releases page.
+👉 Download the latest version from Releases.

----

-📌 Notes

-- This project is still under development
-- Behavior may vary depending on device and SoC

 ---